 Beyond-Sniff's annotations are a hybrid approach to information management.
 On one hand, they can be used together with links to organize information as a hypertext.
 On the other hand they have a structure defined by a type, they are centrally stored and they can be retrieved with a query mechanism.
 This integration of hypertext and database approach makes it possible to easily store structured information, to connect it with any kind of artifact and to find them in different ways.

-In this paper annotations and links were discussed in the context of cooperative software development only.
-Of course, these are very general devices that can solve a variety of information management and communication problems.
+In this paper annotations and links were only discussed in the context of cooperative software development but they can fulfill a large number of information management and communication needs.

 3.2 Policy-Driven Cooperation with Beyond-Sniff